 The Challenges E-Commerce Retailers Face Managing Their Web Scraping Proxies

-These days web scraping amongst the big e-commerce companies is ubiquitous due to the advantages data-based decision making can bring to remaining competitive in such a tight margin business.
+These days web scraping amongst big e-commerce companies is ubiquitous due to the advantages that data-based decision making can bring to remain competitive in such a tight-margin business.

-For these e-commerce sites, their most important consideration is: the reliability of their data feed and it’s ability to return the data they need at the required frequency.
+For these e-commerce sites, their most important considerations are: the reliability of their data feed and it’s ability to return the data they need at the required frequency.

 As a result, these e-commerce sites face big challenges managing their proxies so that they can reliably scrape the web without disruption.